Do Children Taking SGAs Get Metabolic Monitoring?

-After reading this volume of Biological Therapies in Psychiatry (BTP), the learner will be able to (1) discuss new psychiatric drugs, including side effects and drug interactions, and (2) describe new information on older medications and new biological treatments.
+Now sponsored by The CME Institute of Physicians Postgraduate Press, Inc. After reading this volume of Biological Therapies in Psychiatry (BTP), the learner will be able to (1) discuss new psychiatric drugs, including side effects and drug interactions, and (2) describe new information on older medications and new biological treatments.

 The CME Institute of Physicians Postgraduate Press, Inc., is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.